MicrosoftDocs/mesh-docs/mesh/events-guide/produce-event.md

 ## Considerations before starting your event

+### Customize **before** your event

-**Customize before your event:** To ensure the event runs smoothly, ensure that you customize and save customizations at least 30 minutes before the event start time.
+To ensure the event runs smoothly, ensure that you customize and save customizations at least 30 minutes before the event start time.

+### Event capacity

-**Event capacity:** An event can support up to 200 people, however only 16 people can be in the same room and interact spatially together.
+An event can support up to 200 people, however only 16 people can be in the same room and interact spatially together.
 Use the broadcast feature to communicate with all participants.

+- 200-person limit per event
+- 16-person limit per room
+- 3 people can broadcast at the same time to the entire audience
+- 1 host room

 ## Event Producers tools

-- **Host Panel:** See the participants in your event and use the host panel toolbar to access the *Mute all*, *Megaphone*, *Broadcast*, and  *Share* buttons.
+- **Host Panel:** See the participants in your event and use the host panel toolbar to access the *Mute all*, *Megaphone*, *Broadcast*, and  *Share* buttons
 - **Control Panel:** Control the elements you add to the environment with scripted sequences of events.
 Imagine a curtain raise to signal the start of the event!
 - **Event templates:**  Create a template of your event with all customizations that you add to reuse in future events

 ## Producing your event